 - Too little potassium in your diet.
 Potassium helps balance the amount of sodium in your cells.
 If you don't get enough potassium in your diet or retain enough potassium, you may accumulate too much sodium in your blood.

 If you drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+For healthy adults, that means up to one drink a day for women and two drinks a day for men.
 One drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

 - Stress.
 High levels of stress can lead to a temporary increase in blood pressure.
 If you try to relax by eating more, using tobacco or drinking alcohol, you may only increase problems with high blood pressure.